Changing Your Life Path: How To Beat The Fear

 Next time you are up against a fear, remember that sitting in your swamp of painful feelings on this side of the action is usually more agonizing than how you’ll feel on the other side.
 You beat the fear by going through it.

 Every one of us has their fears.
 Only sociopaths are fearless.
-If you’re not a sociopath, cut yourself a break—you’re just one of us.
+If you’re not a sociopath, cut yourself some slack—you’re just one of us.

 Where it’s the darkest

 Where you are most afraid to go—the darkest part of life for you—is probably where your greatest rewards lie.
 Think for a moment about what it would mean for you if you could do what you are now most afraid of.
 How would that open up your life or make it more fun and satisfying?

 In the end, this is the question you face: Do you want to live a small life to avoid fear, or are you willing to accept fear in return for living a big life?
 You can sit in your swamp for days, weeks, or even an entire lifetime, or you can grit your teeth and bust through the fear to make big things happen.